rmakki/retrofire/README.md

                     1- Pass data as an object (could be a class you have defined or a data structure) 2- Pass data as a MAP
-                    3- Pass data as raw json
+                    3- Pass data as a raw json

             // Example 1
-            // PUT request passing path and a user defined object, in this case UserDetails class UserDetails user1 = new UserDetails("uid1",100,150,70, "I love travel and discovering new cultures");
+            // PUT request passing path and a user defined object, in this case UserDetails class UserDetails user1 = new UserDetails("uid1",100,150,70, "I love traveling and discovering new cultures");

             fbSvc.put("userDetails/uid1",user1);